LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 **To configure CoBrowse through Night Vision:**

-1. In LiveEngage, navigate to the Visitors tab and click the Night Vision (configuration) icon.
+1. In the Conversational Cloud, navigate to the visitors tab and click the Night Vision (configuration) icon.

 ![](/img/cobrowse-for-live-chat-2.png)